In today’s article we’ll discuss what you need to know about CompactLogix and ControlLogix firmware, as well as how to get it.

 I hope the above article about finding which versions of firmware your Logix processor supports, as well as how to download that firmware from Rockwell’s website was helpful.

 If you’d like to learn more about Rockwell’s CompactLogix and ControlLogix PACs, and see a video of the above procedure, check out my new free PAC Getting Started course at TheAutomationSchool.com

-And if you have any comments or questions about this article, please feel free to share them with us by using the “Leave a reply” form at the bottom of this page.
+And if you have any comments or questions about this article, please feel free to share them with us by using the “post a comment or question” link below.